Dorset: Climate

 Dorset's climate of warm summers and mild winters is partly due to its position on Britain's south coast.
 The third most southerly county in the UK, Dorset is less affected by the more intense Atlantic winds than Cornwall and Devon.
-Dorset, along with the entire south-west, has higher winter temperatures, average 4.5 to 8.7 C, than the rest of the United Kingdom.
+Dorset, along with the entire South West England, has higher winter temperatures, average 4.5 to 8.7 C, than the rest of the United Kingdom.
 However, Dorset maintains higher summer temperatures than Devon and Cornwall, with average highs of 19.1 to 22.2 C. Excluding hills such as the Dorset Downs, the average annual temperature of the county is 9.8 to 12 C.

 The south coast counties of Dorset, Hampshire, West Sussex, East Sussex and Kent enjoy more sunshine than anywhere else in the United Kingdom, receiving 1,541–1,885 hours a year.
 Average annual rainfall varies across the county—southern and eastern coastal areas receive 700–800 mm per year; the Dorset Downs receive between 1000 and 1,250 mm per year; less than much of Devon and Cornwall to the west but more than counties to the east.

 Demography

-The 2011 Census records Dorset's population as 744,041.
-This consisted of 412,905 for the non-metropolitan county (not including Bournemouth and Poole), 183,491 for the unitary authority of Bournemouth and 147,645 for the unitary authority of Poole.
-In 2013 it was estimated that the population had risen by around 1.4% to 754,460: 416,720 in the non-metropolitan county and 188,730 and 149,010 in Bournemouth and Poole respectively.
-More than half of the county's residents live in the Bournemouth, Poole and Christchurch conurbation.
+For the overwhelming majority of Dorset’s history, the population of the ceremonial county was ethnically homogeneous, with the population being of White British ethnicity.
+In the 2021 census, the ceremonial county of Dorset had a usual resident population of 779,775.
+The ceremonial county of Dorset is divided between two unitary authorities: Bournemouth, Christchurch and Poole Council, which, in the 2021 census, had a usual resident population of 400,195, and Dorset Council, which, in the 2021 census, had a usual resident population of 379,580.
+In the 2021 census, the ethnic composition of the ceremonial county of Dorset comprised: 94.1% White; 2.3% Asian; 0.7% Black; 2.0% Mixed; and 0.9% Other.